cajacko/project-journal/projects/walkup.md

 <!-- Update on bookings once out -->

+### 2020-10-26 - 2020-11-06

+The last 2 weeks have been a big exercise in managing contractors and seeing their capabilities.
+I gave them some much more complex tasks to see what would happen, one did really well the other did not.
+So I had to step in to cover the lost time.
+Was an interesting experiment, probably something that is worth doing to judge people's capabilities but I should find a quicker and less impactful way of doing this.
+Probably by reducing the size of the task but keeping the complexity.
+Most of the issues with this come down with our lack of details when specifying tasks.
+Which is a tricky balance when the team is so small and there's no dedicated project manager.

+I've been thinking about how to improve our product quality and development speed as well.
+Most of the ideas are around how to setup processes to ensure we are increasing the amount of testing we are doing.
+Things like:

+- Scripts that fail the build of test coverage has not increased
+- Update my chrome extension to help encourage me to actually use the checklist on PR.
+Or implement for everyone.
+- Implement a policy that all bug fixes must have tests
+- Make it super easy to add test
+- Make it super easy to see the results of all tests (in CI, maybe for vscode as well?)
+- Get the end to end tests running on CI
+- Encourage devs to be working inside cypress
+- Spec tasks in such a way that it can be very easy to write the end to end tests

+I always want to increase the priority of any tasks that reduce or remove time for devs e.g.

+- All requests that could be done by non devs by adding something to the admin panel
+- Reduce the amount of time managing PR's e.g. auto merge develop if possible
+- Reduce the amount of time the CI takes
+- Improve the dev start process

+I also want to find some way of enforcing a policy of: Every question that gets asked that could be documented should be.
+And make the documentation super easy and sexy to edit.
+Maybe ask Jani about best practices.

+Going into the office was really fun.
+Lovely banter.
+Lovely people.
+Definitely need digital representations of post it note stuff we were doing.
+Having a digital draw on screen would be awesome.
+Can put post it notes on there as well.
+Should encourage more formal processes for some things like documenting user problems and feature ideas.

+Got to be more direct with goals, expectations and contractors.
+Split the tasks down as small as possible, do not underestimate the benefit of this.

 ### 2020-10-11 - 2020-10-25

 A mix week of writing specifications for the next version of our bookings platform (which we've already started building, whoops) and getting really into some base level component coding (table component).
 A big part of this week has been around getting fustrated with how new features and improvements are presented to us, specified and then worked on.
 I guess it's the problem of not having a dedicated designer/UX person, customer development specialist and project manager.
 Although the solution can't just be to hire as resource will always be a problem.
 So it's time to come up with a cunning solution given what we have.
 I think this means define some very rigid procedures for customer development, UX development and design, writing acceptance criteria, accepting work as a dev team and relying feedback on progress.
 So something to think about, I want to figure out a proposal for how we manage all this.